emberjs/rfcs/0278-template-only-components.md

 existing `Ember.Component` comes with a wrapper element by default.
-The mental model for users to understand this is that the `Ember.Component` class is what is giving you the wrapper element (therefore, template-only components, which is not a `Ember.Component`, does not get one of those).
+The mental model for users to understand this is that the `Ember.Component` class is what is giving you the wrapper element (therefore, template-only components, which is not an `Ember.Component` does not get one of those).

 This should feel quite natual, as the component class is where you configure the wrapper element (and where you would lookup the API documentation).
-You could imagine that the `Ember.Component` is doing something like this under-the-hood as a convenience feature (which turned out to be not very convenient afterall, but that's a different story):
+You could imagine that the `Ember.Component` is doing something like this under-the-hood as a convenience feature (which turned out to be not very convenient after all, but that's a different story):

 ```js
 export const Component = Object.extend({